mit-ll/tornet/README.md

 ## Setup

-Basic requirements are listed in `requirements/basic.txt`.
-The `tornet` package can installed into your environment by running
+Basic python requirements are listed in `requirements/basic.txt` and can be installed using `pip install -r requirements.txt`.

+The `tornet` package can then installed into your environment by running

 `pip install .`